nerble/Dromgool-A2/README.md

 ## Installation and usage

+For Macs, you can just use the pre-built package installer [here](https://github.com/nerble/Dromgool-A2/blob/master/Noisifier/build/Noisifier.pkg).

-If you want to compile from source, grab the source files from the [Source folder](https://github.com/nerble/Dromgool-A2/tree/master/Source), install [JUCE](https://juce.com/) for your OS and follow the usual build steps for your OS/architecture and IDE.
+If you want to compile from source, create a non-VST3 or standalone version, or compile for other platforms, grab the source files from the [Source folder](https://github.com/nerble/Dromgool-A2/tree/master/Source), install [JUCE](https://juce.com/) for your OS and follow the usual build steps for your OS/architecture and IDE.

 ## Media